-For most people, the COVID-19 crisis has brought economic uncertainty.
-At the same time, the net worth of many of the super-wealthy has skyrocketed, driven by pandemic-boosted profits.
+For most people, the COVID-19 crisis brought economic uncertainty.
+At the same time, the net worth of many of the super-wealthy has skyrocketed, driven by pandemic-boosted profit.
 The richest CEOs have only grown richer.

 Elon Musk, however, has multiplied his fortune since the start of the virus outbreak.
 He is now almost set to crack the $300 billion barrier, after Jeff Bezos became the first person to break over $200 billion in 2020.
 According to an analysis by the Institute for Policy Studies, the 12 richest Americans taken together are now worth more than $1 trillion.

 NB: This list only includes current CEOs.
 Retired CEOs, like Bill Gates, are not included – nor are executive chairpersons, such as Jeff Bezos at Amazon.

 Since the start of the pandemic, Elon Musk’s personal fortune has skyrocketed.
 Starting with $27 billion in early 2020, he now holds over 10 times that: $293 billion.
 After becoming the second person to cross the $200 billion mark in 2021, he now seems on track to pass 300 billion soon.

-Warren Buffett is the long-time CEO of the multinational conglomerate Berkshire Hathaway.
-Recovering from an multi-billion decline in his personal wealth in early 2020, he still comes in fourth on this list.
+Warren Buffett (91) is the long-time CEO of the multinational conglomerate Berkshire Hathaway.
+Quickly recovering from an multi-billion drop in his personal wealth in early 2020, he has since zoomed to second place on this list.
 His net worth is now just over of $125 billion – far below Musk’s, but he remains well ahead of Mark Zuckerberg.